phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 receive the socket and return an updated socket.
 Then we return `{:ok, socket}` to signal that we were able to mount the LiveView successfully.
-After `mount`, LiveView will render the page with the values from `assigns` and sent it to the client.
+After `mount`, LiveView will render the page with the values from `assigns` and send it to the client.

 If you look at the HTML rendered, you will notice there is a button with a `phx-click` attribute.
 When the button is clicked, a